 And in regards to affiliate marketing in general, that I believe is far less constricting than getting involved with an MLM program.

-If your niche in life has nothing to do with health or fitness, you are probably not cut out to be in this program, as it’ll be more difficult to sell something you’re not passionate about.
-There’s other programs out there like this which WILL teach you to find your passion and form a business from it if that is the case.
+6) If your niche in life has nothing to do with health or fitness, you are probably not cut out to be in this program, as it’ll be more difficult to sell something you’re not passionate about.
+There’s other programs out there like Wealthy Affiliate which WILL teach you to find your passion and form a business from it if that is the case.
+It did for me.

-Nikken is not a scam, but it’s hard to make it work:
+Nikken is not a scam, but at the same time it’s hard to make it work:

 Just about every single and successful MLM program out there that sells health products, be it offline or online does a good job of decorating itself in front of people eyes in that as I said above, they like to make it sound like joining them is a one way ticket to success, that you can be healthy buying their things and being part of their recruitment team can help you make a good business of your own.